xarray-contrib/xarray.dev/src/posts/datatree/index.md

 This contributing model is more similar to how OSS has historically been supported by industry, but perhaps because xarray is primarily developed and used by the scientific community we tend to default to more grant-based funding models.

-Overall this could work again in future!
+Overall this type of collaboration could work again in future!
 So if there is an xarray or xarray-adjacent feature your organisation would like to see, **please reach out to us**.

 ## Go try out `DataTree`!